natar-io/PapARt/README.md

 ### Copyright note

-PapARt is an open source software owned by Inria, Bordeaux University and CNRS, distributed under the LGPL license.
+PapARt is an open source software owned by Inria, Bordeaux University, CNRS, and RealityTech distributed under the LGPL license.